The Banking Regulation Review: New Zealand

 - a bank will be regulated in relation to the activities that it undertakes and the services that it provides.
 The provision of particular services may be subject to specific regulation, particularly where services are provided to consumers.
 For example, issuing financial products (including securities and derivatives), providing financial adviser services to retail investors and providing credit to consumers are all subject to prescriptive regulatory regimes.
 The activities carried on by banks also make them subject to more general laws, such as anti-money laundering laws and laws countering the financing of terrorism, privacy laws and general fair trading laws.

-The Reserve Bank does not register and supervise banks for the purpose of depositor protection.
-The registration and prudential supervision powers are conferred on the Reserve Bank under the RBNZ Act for the purposes of promoting the maintenance of a sound and efficient financial system and avoiding significant damage to the financial system that could result from the failure of a registered bank.
-Accordingly, when considering an application for registration, the Reserve Bank is concerned that only financial institutions of appropriate standing and repute, and that will be able to comply with the prudential requirements imposed on them, are able to become registered banks.
+The Reserve Bank's powers are conferred for the purposes of promoting the maintenance of a sound and efficient financial system and avoiding the significant damage that could result from the failure of a registered bank.
+Accordingly, when considering an application for registration, the Reserve Bank is concerned with ensuring that only financial institutions of appropriate standing and repute, and which will comply with the prudential requirements imposed on them, are able to become registered banks.
 In particular, the RBNZ Act requires the Reserve Bank to have regard to:

 - the incorporation and ownership structure of the applicant;

 - the size and nature of the applicant's business or proposed business, or any part of the applicant's business or proposed business;

 - the ability of the applicant to carry on its business or proposed business in a prudent manner;

 - the standing of the applicant in the financial markets;

 - the suitability of the directors and senior managers of the applicant for their respective positions;

 - the standing of the owner of the applicant in the financial markets; and